Why we should stop living in a cocoon of what we want to hear

 An excerpt from leadership consultant Kate Sweetman’s article, In Asia, Power Gets in The Way shares the following sentiment:

-“What effect does power distance has on how corporations actually work?
+“What effect does power distance have on how corporations actually work?
 An executive coach who works in Malaysia, Indonesia, Singapore, and the Philippines explains it this way: Senior-level people get no information, and believe that they have nothing to improve upon, and junior-level people do not bring ideas forward.

 It’s hard to innovate under these conditions.
 Of course, these are generalisations.
 Within each culture are people of different personalities, backgrounds, and experiences.
 But whenever I ask if the power distance is playing out in an organisation, I always get a resounding yes.”